-BFA, like IRT models, provides provide point estimates for the latent dimension as well as confidence intervals, but it does so only for country-years with uniform indicator coverage.
+BFA, like IRT models, provides point estimates for the latent dimension as well as confidence intervals, but it does so only for country-years with uniform indicator coverage.
 BFA was therefore used to combine indicators only if all of them showed low levels of missing data.
 Moreover, BFA was used to combine subcomponent scores with subattribute scores and thereafter subattribute scores with attribute scores when applicable; that is, if the measures were expected to reflect the same latent concept in the framework and when the indicators/indices to be aggregated showed strong correlations.
 When indicators are understood as constitutive components of the concept of interest, the indicators are not necessarily expected to be highly correlated, which makes the use of a formative approach more plausible.

 In such cases, the aggregation procedure should be based on the answers to at least two questions.
 The first concerns whether the attributes (or subattributes) interact.
 If not, then a high score on one attribute is insulated from a low score on another.
-If they do, then a low score on one attributes are substitutable.
+If they do, then a low score on one attribute tends to drag down the score of the other.
+The second question concerns whether the attributes are substitutable.
 If so, then a low score on one can be compensated for by a high score on the other, although this should not be allowed in the case of a non-compensatory relationship.
 A middle option in the form of partial substitutability is also a possibility (Munck 2009: 70-71).
 Two formative models were used in the GSoD framework where it was judged that a particular version of this procedure was more appropriate than purely reflective procedures.
-Hence, a formative model is used to combine the contestation index with an inclusiveness indicator to create the representative government index; and a formative model is used to aggregate indicators related to the presence and the freeness and fairness of subnational elections.
+Hence, a formative model is used to combine the contestation index with an inclusiveness indicator to create the Representative Government index; and a formative model is used to aggregate indicators related to the presence and the freeness and fairness of subnational elections.

-Aggregation of indicators into GSoD indices
+Aggregation of indicators into GSoD Indices

 Many of the selected indicators are expected to cluster in meaningful ways and to tap into a limited number of overarching concepts.
-These expectations rest on theoretical grounds and the findings of previous dimensionality analyses of these and related indicators, which show that many of them are highly correlated and reflect common latent attributes (see e.g. Skaaning 2009; Møller and Skaaning 2014a, 2014b; Teorell et al. 2016).
-An independent assessment of empirical dimensionality was implemented by correlating the indicators selected to capture the respective subattributes (or subcomponents in relation to civil liberties and social rights) and run BFAs of the same groups of indicators.
+These expectations rest on theoretical grounds and the findings of previous dimensionality analyses of these and related indicators, which show that many of them are highly correlated and reflect common latent attributes (see, e.g., Skaaning 2009; Møller and Skaaning 2014a, 2014b; Teorell et al. 2016).
+An independent assessment of empirical dimensionality was implemented by correlating the indicators selected to capture the respective subattributes (or subcomponents in relation to Civil Liberties and social rights) and run BFAs of the same groups of indicators.

 Cronbach's Alpha (CA) coefficients were calculated to assess scale reliability, or how closely related (internally consistent) a set of indicators is as a group.
 Both the bivariate correlations and the factor loadings were generally very high and thus, where this was expected, supported the indicators' reflected common latent attributes.
-Moreover, all the CA values indicated very strong scalability (see Annex D).
+Moreover, the CA values indicated very strong scalability.
 Indicators with factor loadings lower than 0.6 were generally not included.
-In addition, indicators were not combined into an index if the CA value was lower than .8.
-Any exceptions to these criteria are explicitly mentioned in the main text.
+In addition, indicators were not combined into an index if the CA value was lower than .8, unless they were judged as crucial because they captured an important nuance not otherwise covered or represented a different source than all other indicators combined in an index.
+Such exceptions to these criteria are explicitly mentioned in the main text.